defland/bhpcore/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package bluehostd/aither-qt for Debian-based Linux systems.
-If you compile bluehostd/aither-qt yourself, there are some useful files here.
+This directory contains files used to package bluehostd/bluehost-qt for Debian-based Linux systems.
+If you compile bluehostd/bluehost-qt yourself, there are some useful files here.

-## aither: URI support ##
+## bluehost: URI support ##

-aither-qt.desktop  (Gnome / Open Desktop)
+bluehost-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install aither-qt.desktop
+	sudo desktop-file-install bluehost-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your aither-qt binary to `/usr/bin` and the `../../share/pixmaps/aither128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bluehost-qt binary to `/usr/bin` and the `../../share/pixmaps/aither128.png` to `/usr/share/pixmaps`

-aither-qt.protocol (KDE)
+bluehost-qt.protocol (KDE)